 MCs have two wedding functions, the one you see and the one you don't.

-~ Firstly, an MC ensures that the guests feel welcomed into your wedding and entertains them through the reception - the longest part of your wedding day.
+~ Firstly, a Maser of the House ensures that the guests feel welcomed into your wedding and entertains them through the reception - the longest part of your wedding day.
 He or she adds flair and uniqueness to the event and acts as a true host, engendering a feeling of inclusion.
 There is more to an MC than announcing speeches, which is sometimes all a venue MC can provided.
 I give my own unique Highland flair to Fear an Taigh, dressed in ancient plaid, bringing Scottish wedding customs, language and culture.
 If you're having a Scottish castle wedding, then you can't be without me!
 In the next section you will find a list of customs I can bring to your day.

 ~ The second, unseen role, is that an MC works with the venue staff and organisers behind the scenes, knitting it all together, filling in those little gaps, so that the Bride, Groom and guests experience only a seamless day where everything flows just as they have wanted without them needing to think about it.
 Relax!
 The MC leads the day as a link between the staff and the guests.

 The Master of Ceremonies, Fear an Taigh, is a natural continuation of tradition after a Handfasting ceremony, but can be a stand alone service begining after your ceremony.